Task 1

 Student: _________________________

-Interviewer: Why should we save endangered species?
+Interviewer: Why do you think we should save endangered species?

 Student: _________________________